luoingly/luoingly/README.md

 🌐 A entity that randomly manifests across the internet — or perhaps the Earth — in chaotic and interlaced ways.

-**🛠️ Skills**

-- 💻 Programming & Development
+🛠️ Programming & Development / CTF / AI & ML / Systems & Ops...
-- 🧩 Puzzle / Riddle Solving
-- 📚 AI & Machine Learning
-- 🎨 Design & Photography
-- 🏴‍☠️ CTF Challenges
-- ⚙️ Systems & Ops
-- 📦 Web Archiving
-- 🧠 Algorithms

-**🌱 Currently**

-- Studying software development and AI
+🌱 Currently studying software development and AI, exploring anything fun.
-- Exploring anything fun & intriguing
-- Archiving interesting corners of the web

 *Fluctuates between reality and void — catch if you can.*